zerotier/terraform-multicloud-quickstart/README.md

 <img src="https://i.imgur.com/5tRu35i.jpeg" alt="old man yells at cloud" /><br/>
 </p>

-To lower the bar of entry, you can toggle which cloud vendors are enabled in the config section.
-The process for creating service accounts is outside the scope of this document, but should be pretty straight forward.
+To lower the bar of entry, you can toggle which clouds are enabled `variables.tf`.
+The process for creating service accounts and gathering credentials is outside the scope of this document, but should be pretty straight forward.

 You can do this.
 We believe in you.